dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

 KeeperFX is an extensive mod for Dungeon Keeper.

 It is written by fans and not supported by original developer.
-It uses some of original Dungeon Keeper data, but many files are also modified or remade.
+It contains some of original Dungeon Keeper data, but many files are also modified or remade.

 Installation of KeeperFX CCP: